UWA-SCIE2204-Marine-Systems/1-instructions/1-lab-schedule-and-instructions.md

 Your main instructor will be Matt Navarro <matthew.navarro@uwa.edu.au>

-We will be using R and you should all be able to complete these practicals from either home, using any web-based device (e.g. a tablet or laptop) or using a university computer.
+We will be using R via the ecocloud RStudio service, in the cloud.

+You should all be able to complete these practicals with an internet connection from either home, using any web-based device (e.g. a tablet or laptop) or using a university computer.
 If you are having issues accessing a computer please contact Matt.

-For each lab we will have an online video chat using Zoom during the scheduled lab times.
+To provide assistance and answer any questions during each lab - we will have an online video chat using Zoom during the scheduled lab times.

 To install and learn how to use Zoom - go to [Zoom\_instructions](https://github.com/UWA-SCIE2204-Marine-Systems/1-instructions/blob/master/2-zoom-instructions.md)